mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>frequencyInterval</b></td>
         <td>integer</td>
         <td>
-          Desired frequency of the new backup policy item specified by FrequencyType.
+          Frequency of the new backup policy item specified by FrequencyType.
 A value of 1 specifies the first instance of the corresponding FrequencyType.
-The only accepted value you can set for frequency interval with NVMe clusters is 12.<br/>
+You can set FrequencyInterval only to 12 for NVMe clusters.<br/>
           <br/>
             <i>Enum</i>: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 40<br/>
         </td>